Family birthing centre

 During your stay

-- The person accompanying you must remain in your room.
+- Your accompanying person must remain in your room at all times.
 If necessary, one outing will be authorized per 24-hour period.

 - The person accompanying you cannot be replaced by another person during your stay.
 Any other visitors will also not be allowed.